6 Years of the #MeToo Movement

 As a result of the increasing awareness around these issues, we’ve noticed an increase in the number of victims of abuse coming forward and getting in touch with us to discuss the possibility of claiming compensation for the abuse and mental health issues they suffered as a result of it.

-At Simpson Millar, we have a team of specialists who are experts in dealing with compensation claims around the subject of sexual abuse.
+At Simpson Millar, we have a team of specialists who are experts in dealing with abuse claims.
 We understand how difficult it is to talk about these things and to go back to these memories, which is why we’ll always go at your pace when it comes to building a claim.

 Our friendly and approachable team of Solicitors can help you work on and build a solid claim for compensation, with the evidence and paperwork you’ll need.
 In addition, we’ll always strive to keep you in the know about what’s going on with your case and what the latest updates are, so you’re never left stressed out and in the dark about the progress of your claim.